wblackwell98/CSC-270/README.md

 This is William Blackwell's repository for work on the text of *Les Miserables* by Victor Hugo.

 # Victor Hugo, *Les Miserables*
 A citable digital edition.
 This edition has had a character-set validation to ensure that all characters are consistent.
 In this read.me you are provided with both the character-set list and a character-set count.
-There is also `scripts/ngrams2.sc` which will allow you to run an n-gram analysis of the text without including stopwords.
+Here you can also find `scripts/ngrams2.sc` which will allow you to run an n-gram analysis of the text without including stopwords.

 **status:** In progress.